tristanls/k-bucket/README.md

     * `distance`: _Function_
         `function (firstId, secondId) { return distance }` An optional `distance` function that gets two `id` Buffers and return distance (as number) between them.
     * `localNodeId`: _Buffer_ An optional Buffer representing the local node id.
 If not provided, a local node id will be created via `crypto.randomBytes(20)`.
+    * `metadata`: _Object_ _(Default: {})_ Optional satellite data to include with the k-bucket. `metadata` property is guaranteed not be altered, it is provided as an explicit container for users of k-bucket to store implementation-specific data.
     * `numberOfNodesPerKBucket`: _Integer_ _(Default: 20)_ The number of nodes that a k-bucket can contain before being full or split.
     * `numberOfNodesToPing`: _Integer_ _(Default: 3)_ The number of nodes to ping when a bucket that should not be split becomes full.
 KBucket will emit a `ping` event that contains `numberOfNodesToPing` nodes that have not been contacted the longest.